-Lifetimewool is a large national project funded by Australian wool producers through Australian Wool Innovation and State Government Departments.
-Running from 2001 - 2008, it is a research and adoption project investigating the impact of ewe nutrition on her and her progeny's production.
+Lifetimewool was a large national project funded by Australian wool producers through Australian Wool Innovation and State Government Departments.
+Running from 2001 - 2008, it is a highly research and adoption project which investigated the impact of ewe nutrition on her and her progeny's production.

 Lifetimewool's Objective: "To develop ewe management guidelines that optimise ewe production and the lifetime performance of their progeny"